Cloudy skies, rain showers expected: PAGASA

-(Eagle News) — Cloudy skies and rain showers are expected in parts of the country on Thursday, July 7.
+(Eagle News) — Cloudy skies and rain showers are expected in the country on Saturday, July 9.

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, Visayas, Bicol Region, Zamboanga Peninsula, and MIMAROPA, in particular, will have cloudy skies with scattered rain showers and thunderstorms.
+According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, the CALABARZON, MIMAROPA, Bataan, Western Visayas, Zamboanga Peninsula, Davao Region, SOCCSKSARGEN, and the Bangsamoro Autonomous Region in Muslim Mindanao, in particular, will have cloudy skies with scattered rain showers and thunderstorms.

-PAGASA said these were due to the Intertropical Convergence Zone (ITCZ) affecting Southern Luzon, Visayas, and Mindanao, and the southwest monsoon.
+The weather bureau said these were due to the southwest monsoon affecting the western section of the country.

 Flash floods or landslides due to moderate to at times heavy rains are possible.

-Metro Manila and the rest of the country, meanwhile, will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.
+Meanwhile, Metro Manila and the rest of the country will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.

+PAGASA said the western section of Southern Luzon will have moderate to strong winds and moderate to rough coastal waters.

 The entire country will have light to moderate winds and slight to moderate coastal waters.